RaspAP/raspap-webgui/CODE_OF_CONDUCT.md

 community include:

 * Being excellent to one another (treat others as you wish to be treated)
-* Being respectful of differing opinions, viewpoints, and experiences
 * Giving and accepting constructive feedback
-* Showing empathy towards other community members
+* Being respectful of differing opinions and viewpoints
 * Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+Examples of unacceptable behavior are provided below.
+Quotes in parantheses are portions of actual comments or issues that have been posted to this project:

+* Unconstructive comments (this software "fails miserably")
+* Complaining and/or emotional language ("I'm pulling my hair out!")
-* Trolling, insulting or derogatory comments, and personal or political attacks
+* Comments that are derogatory, trolling or are personal attacks ("what's wrong with you guys?")
-* Public or private harassment
+* Public or private harassment of any kind
 * Publishing others' private information, such as a physical or email address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

-We will not tolerate harassment.
-Harassment is any unwelcome or hostile behavior towards another person for any reason.
-This includes, but is not limited to, offensive verbal comments related to personal characteristics or choices, deliberate intimidation, bullying, stalking, sustained disruption of discussion or events, or nonconsensual publication of private comments.
+We have a zero tolerance policy for any and all of the above behavior.

 ## Enforcement Responsibilities

-We reserve the right to remove, edit, or reject comments, commits, code, issues, discussions and other contributions that are not consistent with this Code of Conduct.
+We reserve the right to remove, edit, or reject comments, issues, commits, discussions and other contributions that are not consistent with this Code of Conduct.
 We may ban, temporarily or permanently, any contributor for violating this code, as appropriate.